Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 7. Bait, lures, and flies can be used to catch garfish.

-8. Dawn and dusk during the hot summer months is the best time to catch garfish.
+8. Dawn and dusk during the hot summer months are the best time to catch garfish.

 9. You can also find garfish around piers, break walls, reefs, weeds, and over the rubble.